It’s the oldest cycling race in America – right in Somerville, New Jersey, every Memorial Day for 85 years! It’s the “Kentucky Derby of Cycling.”

 The Tour of Somerville has attracted numerous renowned cyclists throughout its history, cementing its status as a premier event in American cycling.
 Notable participants include:

-For 2025, the Tour of Somerville marks its 80th edition, continuing its legacy as a cherished tradition that blends athletic excellence with community spirit.(Tour of Somerville)
+The Tour of Somerville marks its annual appearance, continuing its legacy as a cherished tradition that blends athletic excellence with community spirit.(Tour of Somerville)

 And the food – tons of options.
 Me… Alfonzo’s hits the spot!